Actify

 Frequently Asked Questions

 One question per meeting is the sweet spot for most teams.
 It takes 2-3 minutes, doesn't eat into the agenda, and leaves people wanting more rather than checking out.
-If you have a longer meeting (60+ minutes), you can do a round of two — one Surface and one Context.
+If you have a longer meeting (60+ minutes), you can do two — one Surface and one Context.
 But never more than two.
-The goal is a consistent micro-habit, not a drawn-out exercise.
 Teams that ask 1 question per meeting 4x per week outperform teams that ask 10 questions once a month.

 See it in action